kraianyn/distress/app/Ideas.md

 Make the user know if field values are invalid.

-Make it impossible to access the course form if the needed entities are empty.

 Do not imply that the courses have been fetched on entity pages.

-Add an ability to add entities when adding a course.
-Imply the added entity as the desired one.
+Make it impossible to access the course form if the component entities are empty, or add an ability to add them when adding a course.
+Imply the new entity as the desired one.

 Make forms look like pages.